LAST UPDATED: 01/10/2025

 2 Peter 3:10 (kjv) states: "But the day of the Lord will come as a thief in the night; in the which the heavens shall pass away with a great noise, and the elements shall melt with fervent heat, the earth also and the works that are therein shall be burned up."
 This verse emphasizes the fiery nature of the end times, indicating that the heavens will be consumed and the earth will be destroyed.

-Key Events of the End Times
+Key Events of the End Times:

-The Apocalypse.
-The word “apocalypse” comes from the Greek word apocalupsis which means “revealing, disclosure, to take off the cover.”
-The term “apocalypse” is often used to refer to the end times in general, or to the last end times events specifically.
+Beyond the specifically biblical meaning, the term “apocalypse” is often used to refer to the end times in general, or to the last end times events specifically.
 End-times events such as the second coming of Christ and the battle of Armageddon are sometimes referred to as the Apocalypse.
 The Apocalypse will be the ultimate revealing of God, His wrath, His justice, and, ultimately, His love.
 Jesus Christ is the supreme “apocalypse” of God, as He revealed God to us (John 14:9; Hebrews 1:2).

 Is the common belief in the Rapture actually true?
 We first need to define what we mean by the word rapture because people use it to say many different things.
 Most use the word to indicate their belief that before Jesus Christ returns to rule the world and before the time of trouble and suffering known as the Great Tribulation Christians all over the world will be raptured “Into Thin Air;” that is, taken to Heaven.
 Those who are not Christians will simply see that many people have suddenly vanished without explanation.
 Planes will plummet from the sky as their Christian Pilots disappear.
 Non-Christian husbands or wives will despair as they wonder where their Christian spouse has disappeared to and as the world sorts through the mass disappearances.
 The Great Tribulation will be Unleashed on those who are left behind.
 The word “rapture” does not occur in English translations of the Bible.
 The term comes from a Latin word meaning “a carrying off, a transport, or a snatching away.”
 While the word rapture is not in the Bible, the concept of the “carrying off” is clearly taught in Scripture.
 The rapture is the event in which God “snatches away” all believers from the earth in order to make way for His righteous judgment to be poured out on the earth.
 In order to determine if “the rapture” as defined by many is true, we must read what the bible says and keep in mind three crucial questions: